 Open World

 The principle of open world deeply affects how we undertake conceptual modelling tasks.
-It is paramount that we take this principle into account when declaring classes and relations in order to be faithful to this basic condition.
+It is paramount that we take this basic principle into account when declaring classes and relations..

-For the purposes of conceptual engineering and information systems development, we must adopt the open world principle: at the level of the model and at the level of the data and with regards to the management of the knowledge base.
+For the purposes of conceptual engineering and information systems development, we must adopt the open world principle: at the level of the model and at the level of the data and in the management of the knowledge base.
 On the level of the model, we can only know that we have not modelled the whole world, not even a closed part of it, as long as it is not completely controlled by predefined rules and sufficient observation.
 The model depends on modelling real world epistemic processes and these are themselves inherently open.
 Therefore, modelling must take place under the constraint of open world at all times.
 At the level of data again we cannot impose closed world constraints because of the incompleteness of our particular knowledge at any one time.

 Under this topic, we identify three principles: